renamedquery/youtube-dl-server/README.md

 - A download progess page where you can view the status of pending, current, past, and failed downloads (the history page at /history).
 - Authentication by local user accounts, so that you can restrict who is using the application and prevent unauthorized people from using your bandwidth to download videos.
 - Specific error messages and better error handling.
+- Added the ability to "subscribe" to channels/playlists, where the subscription daemon that runs in the background every x hours will download new videos in the playlist/channel.
+The subscriptions can be added through the /subscriptions webpage and it can be configured to run every x hours by using crontab, or another scheduling program.

 #### What is coming?

-- You will be able to "subscribe" to YouTube playlists and channels.
-This feature makes the server auto-download new videos when they are deteced in the playlist/channel.
-This feature can be very useful for archiving content, such as archiving a channel's videos automatically.
-There will also be an option to not download the videos that are currently there, and just download future videos.
 - Automatically encoding the video upload date into the metadata.
 - Docker images (planning on supporting Raspis).
 - The ability to administrate the program via Systemctl.